JayDiddyThaGOAT/Snake/README.md

 ```
 1. Open the Debug folder
 2. Click on the Snake.exe
-3. AI for snake is currently on.
-Set snakeAI to false if you want to control the snake with the up, down, left, or right keys
+3. Press SPACE to play/pause the game
 ```

 ## Testing the Game